 We will have a city tour that begins at the Plaza the Armas, which has been declared a World Heritage Site by UNESCO.
 Running along two sides are arcades with shops: Portal de Escribanos and Portal de Botoneros.
 In the centre of the Plaza is a bronze fountain dating from 1560.
 Located in the Plaza is the Cathedral, note the splendidly carved stalls, the silver covered altars surrounded by fine woodwork, mosaic covered walls bearing the coats of arms of Lima and Pizarro.
 Next to the Cathedral is the Archbishop’s Palace.
 Then you’ll visit the XVII century Monastery of San Francisco, this is famous for the Sevillian tile work and paneled ceiling in the cloisters, the catacombs under the church and part of the monastery are well worth seeing, You’ll visit the old colonial streets in the centre of the city, and the modern Lima with the district of San Isidro and Miraflores.
 We will also visit the Inquisition Museum.

-After Dinner we will see a Folklor Show
+Dinner at Jewish Community.
+After Dinner we will see a Folklor Show.

 Day 3, Thursday: Lima – Paracas

 After breakfast we will visit the Peruvian Gold Museum, this excellent collection includes pre-Columbian gold, silver and bronze, ceramics, weavings, mummies, etc. Upstairs is a remarkable arms collections with an impressive exhibition from Spanish colonial times.
 After the visit we will drive to Paracas.
 On the way we will visit Archeological Chincha Sites.

 After breakfast will transfer to Paracas Luxury Collection Pier.

 We will take a cruise to Ballestas Islands Navigation.
 After the cruise we will drive back to Lima. and prepare for Shabbat.